-One-man rule in Malta poses challenge for EU
+Muscat's one-man rule poses challenge for EU

 Malta's prime minister has far too much power and its judges and prosecutors lack independence, Europe's constitutional watchdog has said.

-The new report sheds light on the erosion of rule of law that led to the murder of the country's top journalist, Daphne Caruana Galizia, in 2017 and the corruption scandals she had uncovered.
+Their new report sheds light on the erosion of rule of law that led to corruption scandals uncovered by the country's top journalist, Daphne Caruana Galizia, and her subsequent murder in 2017.

 Join EUobserver today